mikenike360/GlassDoor_JobSearcher/README.md

 # GlassDoor_JobSearcher
-Python script that searchers Glass Door!
+Python script that searches Glass Door!
 This is the first version with more features to come soon.
 For the time being just change the URL to find the results you want.
 For example browse glass door for the posistion and location that you want and then copy the URL and paste into the script.

 The script will return: